deepcausality-rs/deep_causality/deep_causality/src/protocols/Readme.md

 For example, the protocols above have been implemented as type extension for five standard collections meaning the default implementation is the only code to maintain while its inserted into each of the five type extensions.

-The adjutable protocol only provides a dummy default implementation to make its functionality optional.
-To  use the adjustment function, the default implementation must be overwritten with a custom implementatio n.
-Note, this should rarely be necessary because there are roughly two scenarios when that becomes necessary.
-One, there is a systematic inference in the data collection that somehow cannot be handled by other means hence require the adjustment of some or all of the context nodes.
-Two, when you model is subject to contextual changes such as spacetime curvature in theoretical physics.
-Both scenarios, while rare, can be handled with a custom implementation of adjustable protocol.